Douglas Castle: The castle today

 Today, only a ruined corner tower of the penultimate castle remains, built in the late 17th century.
-Three storeys and 9m in height, the tower once stood at the corner of an enclosure, estimated at around 40m across.
+Three storeys and 9m in height, the tower once stood at the corner of an enclosure, estimated at 40m across.
 The tower stands on a prominent rise in the valley, to the south of the river, and was retained as a garden folly when the later mansion was built.
 Below is a small cellar block with glazed tiles on the interior walls.
 Nothing visible remains of the mansion.

 Sir Walter Scott used the location and early history of Castle Douglas as the inspiration for his novel Castle Dangerous.
 The castle is still sometimes referred to by this alternative name.

 A former lodge to the castle is preserved in the Cairn Lodge service area on the M74.